astriffe/cal_agent/readme.md

 * `caldav_server_path`: The path on which your server provides the caldav interface.
 For owncloud, this should equal 'remote.php/caldav'
 * `delete_when_read`\*: Decide whether to delete processed messages on the imap server or not.
 Note: To avoid create multiple entries from one message, only unseen messages are processed and immediately marked 'seen' afterwards.
 * `date_delimiter`\*: The delimiter between start and end time of an event.
 Please make sure this character does not conflict with the date format.
 * `calendarname`\*: The name of the calendar your tasks are stored in, as well as the events if you do not specify a different calendar name.
+The name comparison is case insensitive.

 # Disclaimer
 Use at own risk, protect against spam and get lucky :)